The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 In the same way, code which assumes that it wil be able to run something after an error

-has occurred may not clean up properly if it is run with -ErrorAction Stop
+has occurred may not clean up properly if it is run with -ErrorAction Stop.

 7 Break - which breaks stuff, and exit

-statement is designed for flow control statements where
+For completeness the break statement is designed for flow control statements where

 it means “stop processing this item, and don’t process any further